stuntrally/stuntrally3/docs/Faq.md

 **What PC do I need to play?**

-PCs with dedicated GPUs are best, low budget is enough, details in [Hardware Requirements](Running.md#hardware-requirements).
+PCs with dedicated GPUs are best (crucial), low budget is enough, details in [Hardware Requirements](Running.md#hardware-requirements).

 **Can I play on a laptop?**